 Sit back and relax as your driver-guide takes you to see the city’s top sites including ancient Roman landmarks like the Colosseum, Roman Forum, Circus Maximus, and the Pantheon.
 Your guide knows all the best viewpoints!

-Of course, you’ll see Trevi Fountain, Piazza Navona, and Piazza Venezia, but you’ll go further afield to Aventine Hill and Janiculum Hill to see Rome from viewpoints many weekenders miss in Rome.
+Depending on traffic and your interests, you could even explore Aventine Hill, the Spanish Steps, and more!
 Doing Rome by golf cart is an incredible way to see what the Eternal City is famous for while taking in the atmosphere of this vibrant city

 This is our classic Rome food tour that we recommend to anyone who wants a true foodie experience in the Italian capital.